featureform/featureform/client/docs/index.md

 # API Reference
 ### Welcome to the Featureform API Reference!

-Featureforms Python SDK provides a means to access hosted Featureform instances, as well as the ability to experiment in Localmode.
+Featureform's Python API Reference provides a means to access hosted Featureform instances, as well as the ability to experiment in
+Localmode.

 Using this SDK, you can [register](register.md) providers, sources, transformations, features, labels, and training sets